Working at PTE

 Our Communications Group, which includes writers and graphic designers, produce professional reports, submissions and consultation material as well as bespoke publishing and branding services for the practice and our clients.

 Collaborating with others lies at the heart of architectural professionalism.
 Usually this means clients, contractors and end-users, but at PTE we also take pride in our ability to work with other skilled architects and designers on projects that require a multi-faceted approach.
 We recognise being part of a thoughtfully curated design team to work on large-scale, wide-ranging briefs can yield great results.
-Indeed, we thrive on the possibilities that arise when talented architectural teams collaborate, as evidenced by projects including Athena, Eddington, North West Cambridge and Silvertown Quays.
+Indeed, we thrive on the possibilities that arise when talented architectural teams collaborate, as evidenced by projects including Knights Park, Eddington, North West Cambridge and Silvertown Quays.

 Corporate social responsibly